God be in my head

 Compel you now to ground your arms?

 I was intrigued.
 Does Ann Leckie know of the Sacred Harp?
 It would not be surprising.
-Certainly she seems to be a lover of songs and choral music: her main character sings to herself continually and is fond of collecting songs from societies that she visits.
+Certainly she seems to be a lover of songs and choral music: her main character sings to herself continually and is fond of collecting songs from the societies that she visits.
 Leckie also has a music degree from Washington University in St Louis, Missouri.

 … I wish people felt freer to sing, and freer to enjoy people around them singing.